 3.)
 Another name for these toxic toads is the Colorado River toad or sapo grande, which translates to “big frog”.

 4.)
 Throughout the dry season, the Sonoran desert toad will hide and brumate in rodent burrows or other underground retreats.

 5.)
 Their toxins have hallucinogenic qualities in humans and can cause nausea and extreme vomiting.
 If enough of the toxin is ingested it can cause death, even in humans.

 But wait, there’s more on the Sonoran desert toad!

 6.)
-Symptoms of poisoning include: pawing at the mouth and/or eyes, crying or other vocalizations, excessive drooling, inflamed or pale membranes in the mouth, difficulty breathing, unstable movements, seizures, high temperature, and eventual collapse and death (if not treated immediately).
+Symptoms of poisoning in pets include: pawing at the mouth and/or eyes, crying or other vocalizations, excessive drooling, inflamed or pale membranes in the mouth, difficulty breathing, unstable movements, seizures, high temperature, and eventual collapse & death (if not treated immediately).

 7.)
 During mating season, males will develop nuptial pads on the thumbs of their forelimbs, to help hang on during amplexus (when the male grasps the female in a kind of coitus position).

 Did you know…?